dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 In many cases, subnormal values are generated naturally by the algorithm and thus are unavoidable.
 Most processors give the option to flush subnormal values to zero and not generate subnormals in the first place.
 Developers of performance-critical applications perhaps would prefer to have slightly less accurate results than slowing down the code.

 Suppose your application doesn't need subnormal values, how do you detect and mitigate associated costs?
 While you can use runtime checks as shown in [@lst:Subnormals], inserting them all over the codebase is not practical.
 There is a better way to detect if your application is producing subnormal values using PMU (Performance Monitoring Unit).
 On Intel CPUs, you can collect the `FP_ASSIST.ANY` performance event, which gets incremented every time a subnormal value is used or produced.
-The TMA methodology classifies such bottlenecks under the `Retiring` category, and yes, this is another situation when high `Retiring` doesn't mean a good thing.
+The TMA methodology classifies such bottlenecks under the `Retiring` category, and yes, this is another situation when a high `Retiring` doesn't mean a good thing.

 Once you confirm subnormal values are there, you can enable the FTZ and DAZ modes: